squareben1/stock-alert/README.md

 # Stock Alerter

-Alert on regularMarketChangePercent of index.
+Alert on regularMarketChangePercent of stocks & indexes.